Kappa Theta Epsilon: Sorority establishment

-Other symbols adopted in the early stages of the sorority were the founding tenets, flower and jewel.
-It was agreed in September 2009 that, for the first two years, development of infrastructure would take precedence over the initiation of new members.
+Other symbols adopted in the early stages of the sorority were the founding tenets, flower, and jewel.
+It was agreed in September 2009 that, for the first two years, the development of infrastructure would take precedence over the initiation of new members.

+Expansion

+In February 2019, Kappa Theta Epsilon became a national organization with the founding of its second chapter, Beta, in Atlanta, Georgia.
+Its third chapter, Gamma, was established in Oakland, California in September 2022.

+Symbols

+Kappa Theta Epsilon's motto is "Reach New Heights".
+The sorority's founding tenets or pillars are sisterhood, fidelity, accomplishment, and service.
+The sorority's publications are the quarterly Beacon and The Ladder, published semi-annually.

+Kappa Theta Epsilon's colors are plum rose and sterling silver.
+Its flower is the sterling rose.
+Its symbols are the swan and butterfly.

 Philanthropy and programming

 Service philosophy

 Kappa Theta Epsilon states that through its philosophy of "servant leadership", members have a direct impact on the conditions of their community and world.
-The sorority follows a five target platform for philanthropy, designed to address problems affecting women globally, with emphasis on lesbian women of African descent.
+The sorority follows a five-target platform for philanthropy, designed to address problems affecting women globally, with emphasis on the health of lesbian women of African descent.

+Every two years, Kappa Theta Epsilon selects a focus area and members devote the majority of their community service efforts to projects related to it.
 The sorority focuses its efforts on five philanthropic target areas:

-Every two years, KTE selects a focus area and members devote the majority of their community service efforts to projects related to it.